How to Do Tongue Scraping (Jihva Nirlekhana)

 A 1-minute step-by-step guide to jihwa prakshalana, the Ayurvedic morning practice of scraping the tongue to remove ama (toxic residue) and read your digestive health from the coating left behind.

-Tongue scraping, or jihwa prakshalana, is one of the oldest entries in the Ayurvedic dinacharya — the daily routine prescribed in the Charaka Samhita and Sushruta Samhita more than two thousand years ago.
-The practice is simple: before drinking water, before brushing, before anything else touches your mouth, you scrape your tongue from back to front and look at what comes off.
+Both the Charaka Samhita and the Sushruta Samhita — the two foundational texts of Ayurveda, compiled more than two thousand years ago — prescribe jihva nirlekhana, scraping the tongue, as the first act of the morning routine.
+The practice is simple: before water, before brushing, before anything touches the mouth, the scraper moves from back to front and reveals what comes off.

 What comes off is called ama.
-In Ayurveda, ama is the residue of undigested food, sluggish metabolism, and overnight cellular cleanup that the body pushes out through the tongue while you sleep.
-Removing it before you swallow water prevents that residue from cycling back into the digestive tract.
-Reading it gives you a daily diagnostic snapshot of your digestion, your dosha balance, and your sleep quality.
+In Ayurveda, ama is the residue of undigested food — what the digestive fire (agni) failed to fully process.
+Overnight, the body pushes that residue outward through mucus membranes, including the tongue.
+Removing it before the first sip of water keeps it from cycling back into the digestive tract.
+Reading it is a daily diagnostic snapshot of digestion, dosha balance, and sleep quality.

-The practice takes under a minute, costs the price of a small metal scraper, and slots into the front of any morning routine.
-This guide walks through tool selection, the exact motion, what the coating means, and how to avoid the small mistakes that make beginners gag or give up.
+The practice takes under a minute, costs the price of a small metal scraper, and slots into the front of any Ayurvedic morning routine.
+It pairs naturally with oil pulling — the scraper removes the bulk ama, the oil pulls the finer residue from between teeth and gums.
+This guide walks through tool selection, the exact motion, what the coating means, and the small adjustments that smooth out the early-week gag reflex.

 What You Need